gymrek-lab/LongTR/README.md

-DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype DFLANKINDEL | Number of reads with an indel in the regions flanking the TR AB        | log10 of the allele bias p-value, where 0 is no bias and more negative values are increasingly biased.
+DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype DFLANKINDEL | Number of reads with an indel in the regions flanking the TR FS        | log10 of the strand bias p-value from Fisher's exact test, where 0 is no bias and more negative values are increasingly biased.
 0 for all homozygous genotypes
-FS        | log10 of the strand bias p-value from Fisher's exact test, where 0 is no bias and more negative values are increasingly biased.
-0 for all homozygous genotypes
-DAB       | Number of reads used in the allele bias calculation ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments GL        | log-10 genotype likelihoods
+ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments GL        | log-10 genotype likelihoods